reflux/refluxjs/README.md

 });
 ```

+#### Convenience mixin for React

 You always need to unsubscribe components from observed actions and stores upon
 unmounting.
-To simplify this process you can use `Reflux.ListenerMixin`.
+To simplify this process you can use [mixins in React](http://facebook.github.io/react/docs/reusable-components.html#mixins).
+There is a convenience mixin available at `Reflux.ListenerMixin`.

 ```javascript
 var Status = React.createClass({